juarez-gonza/tsguideline/TsGuidelines.md

   // ... rest of the function
 }

-// BAD: does not even throw
-function nthFibonacci3(n: number) {
+// BAD: exceptional case (argument precondition not accomplished) does not throw. function nthFibonacci3(n: number) {
   if (n < 1)
     return undefined;